TinyBlueRobots/mongodb-single-replica/README.md

 # mongodb-single-replica
-MongoDB runnings as a single replica set
+MongoDB running as a single replica set